google-deepmind/perception_test/README.md

 In this repository, you will find:
 * a summary of the Perception Test and the associated challenge
-* a detailed description of the data and annotations in the Perception Test
+* a detailed description of the data and annotations in the Perception Test (interactive demo notebook [here](https://github.com/deepmind/perception_test/blob/main/data_visualisation.ipynb))
-* details about how to download the data and annotations in the Perception Test
+* details about how to download the data and annotations in the Perception Test (download section [here](https://github.com/deepmind/perception_test#download-the-data-and-annotations))
 * metrics for evaluating the performance on the different tasks
 * simple baselines showcasing how to evaluate models on each of the tasks

-**Contact**: perception-test at google dot com
+**Contact**: perception-test@google.com

 ## Challenge Website
 Visit [the First Perception Test Challenge website](https://ptchallenge-workshop.github.io/) for details about the challenge-workshop, available tracks, and important dates.